toucansites/website/contents/docs/[03]content-management/[04]front-matter/index.md

 ---
 category: "content-management"
 title: "Front Matter"
-description: "Front Matter is used to define metadata and settings for content."
+description: "Front matter defines metadata and content settings in markdown files."
 order: 4
 ---

 # Front Matter
 ---

-Front matter is a section at the beginning of a markdown file between two `---` lines, where key-value pairs can be defined to influence the rendering process.
-This provides flexibility for setting metadata or custom properties.
-Every user-defined front matter property is accessible as a context variable within your page [views](/docs/templates/views/).
+Front matter is a section at the top of a markdown file enclosed between two --- lines.
+It contains key-value pairs that define metadata and configuration for how the content should be processed and rendered.

+All front matter fields are automatically exposed as context variables and can be accessed in your [views](/docs/templates/views/).

 ```yaml
 ---